SungJJinKang/stl_vector_erase_multiple/README.md

 # stl_vector_erase_multiple

-std::vector.erase_multiple
+## Motivation

 If you want to erase multiple items in std::vector, How do you do that?
 Like this?

 ```c++